RexKizzy22/Engineering-Problem-2/trips-analsis.md

 The vehicle ID field contains the ids of the vehicles that has been assigned to the driver.

 If the ID of the driver is not found, `getDriver` throws `Driver not found` error.
-In some scenarios, you should still include that driver in the analysis and report but elide the name and vehicle information.
+In some scenarios, you should still include that driver in the ysysis and report but elide the name and vehicle information.

 ### getVehicle